 The enforcement actions from 2019 have demonstrated that a primary focus of the SEC has been protecting the retail investor.
 Firms looking to avoid regulatory actions in 2020 should make sure they have reviewed and understand actions taken by the SEC in 2019 and are not at risk for similar actions.

 For more analysis on the SEC’s Division of Enforcement’s Annual Report, tune in to the CCO Buzz podcast episode.

-The retail investor is also the primary focus in the REG BI regulatory package, which is scheduled for a compliance deadline of June 30, 2020.
-The SEC is likely to take action against firms who have not properly begun to comply with REG BI requirements.
-It is therefore crucial that your firm has read and begun planning for implementation of REG BI.
+The retail investor is also the primary focus of the REG BI regulatory package, which is scheduled for a compliance deadline of June 30, 2020.
+The SEC is likely to take action against firms that have not properly begun to comply with REG BI requirements.
+It is therefore crucial that your firm has read and begun planning for the implementation of REG BI.
 The time and financial commitment required for compliance will depend on the size and the policies and procedures established by each individual firm, but it is critical that advisors allocate ample time to prepare for the compliance deadline.

 Core Compliance and Legal Services, Inc. and its team of experts may help your firm to prepare for compliance with regulatory changes by evaluating your current policies and procedures and disclosure documents, preparing your teams for required changes and assisting with training employees.
 Contact our team of experts today.